• Skip to primary navigation

 Rich Chewy Chocolatey Brownies!

-I cannot think of a treat that works better with a bunch of chocolate chips studded throughout then this.
+I cannot think of a treat that works better to get that chocolate fix then a Brownie laden with chocolate.

-Brownies taste great with all manner of additions added to them but they are truly delightful with added chocolate chips.
+Brownies taste great with all manner of additions added to them but they are truly delightful with chocolate chips studded throughout.

 I love Blondies too which is a popular variation of Brownies made with Brown Sugar, Vanilla and White Chocolate chunks.